 Individual Living Options are about flexible approaches to how people with disability obtain their supports.

-The NDIA is developing national policies about Individual Living Options (ILOs).
-See: www.ndis.gov.au/providers/housing-and-living-supports-and-services/housing/individual-living-options
+The NDIA has developed national policies about Individual Living Options (ILOs).
+See: www.ndis.gov.au/participants/home-and-living/individualised-living-options

 ILOs are flexible support arrangements that enable a wider range of living arrangements, such as: